tonymowers/spring-practice/README.md

 # Spring Boot Practice

-A repository for practicing with spring boot
+A repository for practicing with spring boot.

-## To Run
+## Run using Maven

 ```
 mvn spring-boot:run